jenpennen/jennycho/src/content/work/ecowalk.md

 ## Background

-Ecowalk is a mobile app inspired by the question: **_how does my choice of transportation impact the environment?_** EcoWalk encourages people make environmentally conscious decisions through healthy activities.
+Ecowalk is a mobile app inspired by the question: **_how does my choice of transportation impact the environment?_** Ecowalk encourages people make environmentally conscious decisions through healthy activities.

 ## Team & Objective